scottgwald/glassprov-min/README.md

 Make sure that, if all Glasses are getting all messages, a Glass [x] receiving a message that is meant for [y], with (x != y) will not modify its behavior.

+## Bugs

+If I don't handle key error in unsubscribe, the server doesn't respond to new connections

+client occasionally dies when I switch back and forth between playground and custom endpoint